cmason3/jinjafx_server/kubernetes/README.md

 *.{CLUSTER}.{DOMAIN}.
 28800   IN      A       {HOST IP}
 ```

 This approach also allows us to use a single wildcard TLS certificate, which covers all containers under the cluster sub-domain.
-The example Kubernetes Manifest (`kubernetes.yml`) assumes we will be activating the Web Log as well as using a GitHub backed repository to store JinjaFx DataTemplates.
+The example Kubernetes manifest (`kubernetes.yml`) assumes we will be activating the Web Log as well as using a GitHub backed repository to store JinjaFx DataTemplates.
 Once you have updated `kubernetes.yml` with your deployment specific values you would typically perform the following steps:

 ### Generate Certificate Signing Request